Ealing rail crash: Repairs at Old Oak Common

-At 14:00, Western Talisman was released from repairs and was scheduled to haul an Empty Stock train to Paddington, before it would then run the 17:18 Paddington-Oxford service, and was driven from Old Oak Common to Paddington under the command of Driver T.D.
+At 14:00, Western Talisman was released from repairs and was scheduled to haul an Empty Stock train to Paddington, before it would then run the 17:18 Paddington-Oxford service, and was driven from Old Oak Common to Paddington by Driver T.D.
 Owen and Secondman R.P.
-Woodnaugh, both stationed at Old Oak.
-Under the standard arrangements, Owen examined the engine before taking it to Paddington and failed to notice the unsecured door, primarily as his main responsibility when examining the locomotive was to check the train heaters, make sure the locomotive was set to run off its batteries and to make sure no pipes or wires were still attached.
+Woodnaugh, both stationed at Old Oak Common.
+Under the standard arrangements, Owen examined the engine before taking it to Paddington but failed to notice the unsecured door, primarily as his main responsibility when examining the locomotive was to check the train heaters, make sure the locomotive was set to run off its batteries, and to make sure no pipes or wires were still attached.

 Derailment

 Journey to Longfield Avenue

-At Paddington, Western Talisman formed the 17:18 Oxford service, 1A82 that consisted of ten coaches, comprising two Corridor Second coaches, a Corridor First, three Corridor Composite coaches and five additional Corridor Seconds, with the crew consisting of Driver Owen, Secondman Woodnaugh and Guard J. Wells.
+At Paddington, No. 1007 Western Talisman formed the 17:18 Oxford service, 1A82 that consisted of eleven coaches, comprising two Corridor Second coaches, a Corridor First, two Corridor Composite coaches, a Brake Corridor Composite and five additional Corridor Seconds, with the crew consisting of Driver Owen, Secondman Woolnough and Guard J. Wells.
 Owing to the large number of passengers boarding, the train departed Paddington late at 17:29, running on clear signals all the way to Longfield Avenue, the train was travelling at 70 mph at the time of the derailment.

 At some point on the journey before the train passed Old Oak Common, the unsecured battery box door fell open and projected outside of the loading gauge of the train, allowing it to strike objects close to the line.
 Later investigations examining the route that 1A82 took found that the projecting door had caused damage to lineside equipment and structures at Old Oak Common and at Acton Main Line, although none of the crew or passengers reported feeling anything unusual between these areas.
 However, as the train passed through Ealing Broadway, the projecting door struck the platform ramp heavily and caused notable damage to the Down Main platform, dislodging several coping stones on the platform.
 The impact damaged the battery box door to the point that the hinges had broken, allowing the door to fall beyond its limit, now dangerously close to the ground.
 This impact was felt and heard by several witnesses, including Driver Owen and Secondman Woodnaugh, who both believed at the time that the engine had simply crossed over a bad rail joint and decided that they would report it at Reading.